cornjuliox/enricos_base64_converter/README.md

 It's built on Python 3.10.4, GUI is built with Tkinter, and uses Python's built-in base64 module for its core functionality.

+The Base64 output is url safe by default.

 # How to Install
 For now, this app is shipped as source.
 I assume you've got Python installed already and can do the following: